StepashkaJu/Results-summary-component-main/README.md

     }
 }
 ```
-and how I can set the card in the middle of the view window:
+and how I could set the card and additional information in the middle of the view window:

 ```css
 .container {